-Seahawks notebook: Carroll supports players’ decision to sit out OTAs, says ‘door still open’ for K.J.
-Wright
+Takeaways from Pete Carroll: ‘Door open’ on K.J.
+Wright, ‘just under 40 guys’ at Seahawks OTAs

 Carroll said Seattle had “just under 40 guys, 35 guys, something like that’’ currently working on the field.

-That number includes the 31 players who took part in the rookie mini-camp earlier this month and a few other young players (Carroll mentioned second-year running back DeeJay Dallas as one who is here now).
+That number includes the 31 players who took part in the rookie minicamp earlier this month and a few other young players, including second-year running back DeeJay Dallas.

 Carroll, who said he has been in constant communication with team leaders such as Wilson and Bobby Wagner, said he has no issue with Seattle’s vets staying away, even if the other three NFC West teams have pretty regular attendance, saying “I support these guys.
 I support the decision that we’ve made.’’